Journal

 epd_draw_await();

 System isn’t as responsive as I’d hoped.
-Scheduling GPIO, SPI, and HTTP tasks on a single thread causes input lag.
-Pinned GPIO/SPI tasks to one core and the HTTP task to the other.
+Scheduling GPIO, SPI, and HTTP tasks on a single core causes input lag.
+Pinned the GPIO/SPI tasks to one core and the HTTP task to the other.

-Moved the SPI buffers to DMA and made the transfers async.
-Few more cycles saved.
+Moved the SPI buffers to DMA and made the transfers async, hoping to shave off a few more cycles.

 Commit: 7f691c4.